 To export the newly installed certificate, first, you need to find it on your computer.
 Press WinKey+R to open the Run dialog box.
 Type certmgr.msc in the text box and hit Enter key.
 That will open Windows Certificate Manager.
 Navigate to Personal > Certificates folder in the left pane to view the free digital signature certificate from Comodo.

-Double click on the certificate to open it.
-On the Details tab, click on Copy to File… option to export the certificate.
+Double-click on the certificate to open it.
+On the Details tab, click on the Copy to File option to export the certificate.
 This will open the Certificate Export and Import Wizard.
-Use the wizard to export the file to someplace that you can recall.
-You will need the knowledge of the path where you stored it to import the certificate into Outlook.
+Use the wizard to export the file to somewhere that you can recall.
+You will need to know the path where you stored it to import the certificate into Outlook.

 After you exported the digital signature for email, open Outlook if it is not already open.
 Click on File and Options.
 Click on the last option that says Trust Center and then click on Trust Center Settings….